 What is the Fogg behavior model?

-Coined by Dr. BJ Fogg, the Fogg model suggests that behavior is equal to motivation times ability times prompt (B=MAP).
-It’s when these three elements come together at the same time that action is most likely.
+Created by Stanford Professor, Dr. BJ Fogg, the Fogg behavior model suggests behavior is equal to motivation times ability times prompt (B=MAP).

 Motivation

-Sensation refers to pleasure and pain - people are more motivated to do things they enjoy than things they hate.
-Ensuring that your desired action brings pleasure to your customers (or resolves a pain point) can be a first step in engaging them in action.
+• Sensation (AKA pleasure and pain) – People are more motivated to do things they enjoy than things they hate.
+Ensuring that your desired action brings pleasure to your customers (or resolves a key pain point) can be a first step in engaging them in action.

-Anticipation is the pondering of the outcome, that is hope (for a good outcome) or fear (of a bad outcome).
-This tends to be a more powerful motivator than sensation.
-Your customers may be hopeful that purchasing your product will solve their problem, or fearful that they might miss your event without newsletters reminding them.
-Either way, they are motivated to take action!
+• Anticipation (AKA hope or fear) – Your customers may be hopeful that purchasing your product will solve their problem, or fearful that they might miss your event.
+Either way, they are motivated to take action.

-Often motivation comes and goes in waves, make sure to ride the wave.
+Often motivation comes and goes in waves, so it’s important to ride the wave.

-When your customers are super motivated you can help them to succeed by helping them build habits for when their motivation dips.
+When your customers are super motivated, you can enable them to succeed by helping them build habits for when their motivation dips.
 Fogg calls this ‘facilitating behavior change’ and has three tips for how to do it.

 Ability

-In Fogg’s model ability is not simply skill level - it’s the level of available resources a customer can put towards the desired action.
+In Fogg’s model, ability isn’t simply skill level — it’s the level of available resources a customer can put towards the desired action.

 Therefore, understanding your customers' resources and adapting to them can help you to drive desired actions and conversions.

-• Money - The task required should be within the financial range of the target customer, otherwise this is not an easy task.
+• Money - The task required should be within the financial range of the target customer.

-• Physical effort - How much effort goes into the action?
-Is it just one click on their phone or do they need to go load up their laptop, then the website, then take the action?
+• Physical effort - How much effort does the action take?
+Is it just one click on their phone, or do they need to go load up their laptop, then the website, then take the action?

-• Mental effort - Similar to the above but more about the mental load of the task.
+• Mental effort - Similar to the above, but more about the mental load of the task.
 Do they have to remember to do something later?
-They probably won’t.
+Do they have to think particularly hard?

 • Routine - Your customers may struggle to do something they don’t normally do.
 Trying to integrate your actions into their routine will increase their ability.

-• Social deviance - People like to be comfortable socially, if your action is outside of their social norm it will be challenging to do.
+• Social deviance - People like to be comfortable socially, if your action is outside their social norm, it will be challenging to do.

-By training your customers the action becomes easier to do and therefore more likely to be completed.
-This is the most labor-intensive method of increasing ability but is likely the most effective.
+By training your customers, the action becomes easier to do and therefore more likely to be completed.
+This is the most labor-intensive method of increasing ability but also the most effective.

-Another way to increase your customers’ ability is by providing tools or resources to help them get better at the task gradually.
-An informative blog post or a new tool for your product could be what your customer needs to have the ability to take action.
+Another way to increase your customers’ ability to perform the behavior is by providing tools or resources to help them get better at the task gradually.
+An informative blog post or a new tool for your product could be what your customer needs to take action.

 Prompt

-Prompts can also be used to create a series of actions!
+Prompts can also be used to create a series of actions, for example during product onboarding.

 • Facilitator - When customers have high levels of motivation but low levels of ability you can help them out by using a prompt to facilitate action.
 For example, sending customers small tasks that help give them direction.